Joao-Robert0/SImple_CRUD_WebSite/README.md

-# SImple_CRUD_WebApp
+# SImple_CRUD_WebSite
-A simple CRUD webapp made in javascript.
+A simple CRUD website made in javascript.